MR

 FAQs on EI Sickness Benefits

-Do I have to apply to receive the EI sickness benefits?
+Do I have to apply to receive Employment Insurance sickness benefits?

 Yes.
-You must apply for EI sickness benefits as there are no automatic payments.
+You must apply for employment insurance sickness benefits as there are no automatic payments.
 Service Canada needs to determine whether you are entitled to receive them.

-When should I apply for the EI sickness benefits?
+When should I apply for the employment Insurance sickness benefits?

 You have to apply as soon as possible after you stop working, even without receiving your ROE from your employer.
 If you delay your application later than four weeks after your last workday, you risk losing benefits.

-Can I get regular EI benefits after EI Sickness Benefits?
+Can I get regular EI benefits after Employment Insurance Sickness Benefits?

-If you received EI regular benefits in the past 52 weeks, you may not be able to collect the sickness benefits up to the maximum number of weeks.
+If you received EI regular benefits in the past 52 weeks, you might be unable to collect the sickness benefits up to the maximum number of weeks.

 However, you may be eligible to start a new claim if you’ve worked enough hours since your last claim.

-Do I pay income tax on EI sickness benefits?
+Do I pay income tax on Employment Insurance sickness benefits?

 Yes.
-You have to pay your tax because your EI benefits are taxable.
-Your federal, provincial or territorial taxes will be removed from the benefits you receive.
+You have to pay your tax because your employment insurance benefits are taxable.
+Your federal, provincial or territorial taxes will be removed from your benefits.

-Does receiving my EI sickness benefit statement mean my application is approved?
+Does receiving my Employment Insurance sickness benefit statement mean my application is approved?

 No. Receiving a statement does not mean your application was approved.
-Shortly after you file your EI application, you will receive a statement mail.
-This statement provides you with your EI access code and instructions on how to complete your EI reports.
+You will receive a statement mail shortly after you file your EI application.
+This statement provides you with your EI access code and instructions on completing your EI reports.

-Can I leave Canada while receiving EI sickness benefits?
+Can I leave Canada while receiving Employment Insurance sickness benefits?

 Previous Post